jontrulson/conquest/docs/server-guide.md

 ```

 Then edit testgame/conqinitrc as desired for your new game.
 Next, we
-need to create a similar subdirectoy in *prefix*/var/conquest to hold
+need to create a similar subdirectory in *prefix*/var/conquest to hold
 the new universe and it's log.

 ```